anijamariam/customer-management-plugin/README.md

 •	Role based access on backend WordPress admin Installation
-1. Upload the Plugin Files to Your WordPress Site: o	Download the plugin files and extract them. o	Upload the extracted folder to the /wp-content/plugins/ directory on your WordPress site.
+1. Upload the Plugin Files to Your WordPress Site: o	Download the customer-management plugin files and extract them. o	Upload the extracted folder to the /wp-content/plugins/ directory on your WordPress site. o	Download the customer-theme theme files and extract them. o	Upload the extracted folder to the /wp-content/theme/ directory on your WordPress site.
+2. Steps to Import the SQL Dump
+Using phpMyAdmin
+o	Open phpMyAdmin and select your WordPress database. o	Click the "Import" tab. o	Click "Choose File" and select the ` customer_management` o	Click "Go" to import the SQL file.

-2. Activate the Plugin:
+3. Activate the Plugin:
-o	Log in to your WordPress admin dashboard. o	Go to Plugins > Installed Plugins. o	Find the Customer Management plugin in the list and click Activate.
+o	Log in to your WordPress admin dashboard using XAMPP: o	Start Apache and MySQL from the XAMPP control panel. o	Open your web browser and go to http://localhost/ to access the XAMPP dashboard. o	Navigate to your WordPress project folder, e.g., http://localhost/’your_project_folder’/wp-admin. o	Log in to your WordPress admin dashboard using your admin credentials.
+Username : admin Password : customer_management o	Go to Plugins > Installed Plugins. o	Find the Customer Management plugin in the list and click Activate.
-3. Default Admin User:
-o	Upon activation, the plugin has a default admin user. o	Username: admin o	Password: customer_management

 3. Redirect Users After Login
 To ensure users are redirected to the welcome page upon login, the plugin includes a custom login redirect function.